dhimansharik-ship-it/dhimansharik-ship-it/README.md

 ### 🌱 LeafLogic
 Smart Plant Watering System designed to automate plant care using sensors and IoT.

-### 🩸 Rakt Setu
-A platform concept designed to connect blood donors with people in need.

 ### 🌐 Personal Portfolio
 A personal website to showcase my skills, projects, and creative work.